Gao Jinsong

 Gao Jinsong (高劲松 (高勁松, Gāo Jìnsōng); born August 1963) is a former Chinese politician who spent most of his career in Southwest China's Yunnan province.
-He was investigated by the Communist Party of China's anti-graft agency in April 2015.
-Previously he served as the Communist Party Secretary of Kunming.
+He was investigated by the Central Commission for Discipline Inspection in April 2015.
+Previously he served as the Chinese Communist Party Committee Secretary of Kunming.

 Gao was a delegate to the 11th National People's Congress.

 Life and career

 Gao was born and raised in Luxi County, Yunnan.
 He graduated from Yunnan University, majoring in foreign-related economic management.